lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   i.e. whether the reassembled packet was correctly received or not.
 A value of 1 represents a positive MIC check at the receiver side (i.e. the MIC computed by the receiver matches the received MIC).

 * Retransmission Timer.
-A SCHC fragment sender uses it after the transmission of a window to detect a transmission error of the SCHC ACK corresponding to this window.
+A SCHC Fragment sender uses it after the transmission of a window to detect a transmission error of the SCHC ACK corresponding to this window.
 Depending on the reliability mode, it will lead to a request an SCHC ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-Error mode).
 The duration of this timer is not defined in this document and MUST be defined in the corresponding technology documents.

 * Inactivity Timer.
-A SCHC fragment receiver uses it to take action when there is a problem in the transmission of SCHC fragments.
-Such a problem could be detected by the receiver not getting a single SCHC fragment during a given period of time or not getting a given number of packets in a given period of time.
+A SCHC Fragment receiver uses it to take action when there is a problem in the transmission of SCHC fragments.
+Such a problem could be detected by the receiver not getting a single SCHC Fragment during a given period of time or not getting a given number of packets in a given period of time.
 When this happens, an Abort message will be sent (see related text later in this section).
-Initially, and each time a SCHC fragment is received, the timer is reinitialized.
+Initially, and each time a SCHC Fragment is received, the timer is reinitialized.
   The duration of this timer is not defined in this document and MUST be defined in the specific technology document.

 * Attempts.
 This counter counts the requests for a missing SCHC ACK.
-When it reaches the value MAX_ACK_REQUESTS, the sender assume there are recurrent SCHC fragment transmission errors and determines that an Abort is needed.
+When it reaches the value MAX_ACK_REQUESTS, the sender assume there are recurrent SCHC Fragment transmission errors and determines that an Abort is needed.
 The default value offered MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in the specific technology document.
 The Attempts counter is defined per window.
 It is initialized each time a new window is used.

 * Bitmap.
 The Bitmap is a sequence of bits carried in an SCHC ACK.
-Each bit in the Bitmap corresponds to a SCHC fragment of the current window, and provides feedback on whether the SCHC fragment has been received or not.
+Each bit in the Bitmap corresponds to a SCHC fragment of the current window, and provides feedback on whether the SCHC Fragment has been received or not.
 The right-most position on the Bitmap reports if the All-0 or All-1 fragment has been received or not.
 Feedback on the SCHC fragment with the highest FCN value is provided by the bit in the left-most position of the Bitmap.
-In the Bitmap, a bit set to 1 indicates that the SCHC fragment of FCN corresponding to that bit position has been correctly sent and received.
+In the Bitmap, a bit set to 1 indicates that the SCHC Fragment of FCN corresponding to that bit position has been correctly sent and received.
   The text above describes the internal representation of the Bitmap.
 When inserted in the SCHC ACK for transmission from the receiver to the sender, the Bitmap MAY be truncated for energy/bandwidth optimisation, see more details in {{Bitmapopt}}.

 * Abort.
 On expiration of the Inactivity timer, or when Attempts reached MAX_ACK_REQUESTS or upon an occurrence of some other error, the sender or the receiver MUST use the Abort.
-When the receiver needs to abort the on-going SCHC fragmented packet transmission, it sends the Receiver-Abort format.
+When the receiver needs to abort the on-going SCHC Fragmented packet transmission, it sends the Receiver-Abort format.
 When the sender needs to abort the transmission, it sends the Sender-Abort format.
 None of the Abort are acknowledged.